North Dakota Century Code Chapter 16.1 contains most of the laws that apply to elections.

 The candidate with the highest number of votes for each position becomes the elected official.

 Voter Registration - North Dakota is the only state that does not require that a voter make a formal registration prior to Election Day.
 Any legal resident of North Dakota who is at least 18 years old and has lived in a precinct for the 30 days preceding the election may go to that precinct’s designated polling place on Election day and vote.
+There are ID requirements to vote.
 Special rules apply for military and citizens living overseas.